dailytics/search_console_api/README.md

   @keys=["location agreement template"],
   @position=5.392857142857143,
   @query="location agreement template">]

+# You can also use a simple url instead of a Site object in the parameters:
+response = client.query(site: "https://example.com", start_date: "2024/03/01", end_date: "2024/04/01", dimensions: ["query"], row_limit: 3)
 ```

 The response will be an array of `SearchConsoleApi::Objects::QueryResponseRow` objects, representing each row of the original response.